regolith-labs/steel-book/src/core-concepts/testing.md

 ### **BanksClient**

 The `BanksClient` provides a way to interact with the test ledger by submitting transactions, querying account states, and retrieving logs.
-Direct access to `BanksClient` allows developers to:
+Direct access to `BanksClient` allows you to:

 - Fetch account data before and after transactions to confirm expected changes.
 - Handle errors at the transaction level and inspect their causes.